MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Lukas Struppek, Dominik Hintersdorf, Antonio De Almeida Correia, Antonia Adler, Kristian Kersting. *ICML 2022*
   - Key Word: Model Inversion Attacks.
   - <details><summary>Digest</summary> Previous research has developed generative MIAs that use generative adversarial networks (GANs) as image priors tailored to a specific target model.
 This makes the attacks time- and resource-consuming, inflexible, and susceptible to distributional shifts between datasets.
 To overcome these drawbacks, we present Plug & Play Attacks, which relax the dependency between the target model and image prior, and enable the use of a single GAN to attack a wide range of targets, requiring only minor adjustments to the attack.

+- Reconstructing Training Data with Informed Adversaries. [[paper]](https://arxiv.org/abs/2201.04845) [[code]](https://github.com/deepmind/informed_adversary_mnist_reconstruction)
+  - Borja Balle, Giovanni Cherubin, Jamie Hayes. *S&P 2022*
+  - Key Word: Reconstruction Attacks; Differential Privacy.
+  - <details><summary>Digest</summary> This work studies this question from the lens of a powerful informed adversary who knows all the training data points except one.
+By instantiating concrete attacks, we show it is feasible to reconstruct the remaining data point in this stringent threat model.
+For convex models (e.g. logistic regression), reconstruction attacks are simple and can be derived in closed-form.
+For more general models (e.g. neural networks), we propose an attack strategy based on training a reconstructor network that receives as input the weights of the model under attack and produces as output the target data point.

 ## Fairness